joaquingomez-tc/YADA/readme.md

 You can with **YADA**.

-# What is YADA?

-**YADA** exists to simplify data access and eliminate work.
+**YADA** exists to simplify secure data access and eliminate work.

-**YADA** is secure.

-**YADA** is a lightweight framework for data retrieval, searching, storage, and manipulation.

-**YADA** is an instant web service for your data.

 **YADA** is a tool to enable efficient development of interfaces and data-processing pipelines.

-**YADA** is as an implementation of [Thin Server Architecture].

-**YADA** is anti-middleware.

-**YADA** is an acronym for "Yet Another Data Abstraction."

-**YADA** is an open source software framework distributed by [Novartis Institutes for BioMedical Research](http://opensource.nibr.com) under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).

-Its [raisons d'être] are to enable efficient, non-redundent development of data-dependent applications and utilities, data source querying, data analysis, processing pipelines, extract, transform, and load (ETL) processes, etc.  **YADA** does all this while preserving total decoupling between data access and other aspects of application architecture such as user interface.
+In other words, its [raisons d'être] are to enable non-redundent development of data-dependent applications and utilities, data source querying, data analysis, processing pipelines, extract, transform, and load (ETL) processes, etc.  **YADA** does all this while preserving total decoupling between data access and other aspects of application architecture such as user interface or visualization code.

 # Still like "Huh?"
 **YADA** is a software framework, which means it is a collection of software tools forming a basic structure underlying a system, for developers and data analysts to use to create new tools and solutions in a new way.

 The novelty and utility of YADA lies in its centralization of management of data source access configuration.
 It simplifies these aspects of software development by eliminating many steps, thereby enabling rapid development, standardization of access methods, and the code in which these methods are implemented.
-Further it strongly encourages reuse of existing configurations (once configured.)
+Further, it strongly encourages reuse of existing configurations (once configured.)

 As a result of these configuration facilities, YADA enables the aggregation or integration of data from multiple data sources using a standard method, agnostic with regard to any vendor or technology-specific details of disparate data source implementations.

-For example, the conventional method to access, or furthermore, combine data from say, an Oracle® database, and a web service, is to write code which connects to each database or service independently using different methods and libraries, write code to execute embedded queries independently, also using different methods and libraries, and write code to parse and aggregate the separately acquired data sets.
+For example, the conventional method to access, or better, _combine_ data from say, an Oracle® database, and a web service, is to write code which connects to each database or service independently using different methods and libraries, write code to execute embedded queries independently, also using different methods and libraries, and write code to parse and aggregate the separately acquired data sets.
 Then the data is typically fed to an analysis tool.

-With YADA, the data source connections and application-specific queries are stored securely and centrally, the queries are executed using identical methods (despite the different sources,) and the data can be integrated or aggregated on-the-fly.
+With **YADA**, the data source connections and application-specific queries are stored securely and centrally, the queries are executed using identical methods (despite the different sources,) and the data can be integrated or aggregated on-the-fly.

 For software developers and data analysts alike, these features offer potentially tremendous time savings, faster time-to-delivery, and a larger percentage of time focused not on the tedium of configuration, but on the specific context of a software solution or data analysis.